 For trading reliability, wired is still the best mouse for trading.
 You don’t have to worry about losing connection or running out of batteries.

 But wireless mice give you more creative options.
 You have more freedom to organize your office.
 Physical limitations don’t dictate where to place your desk or hardware.

 So if this is important to you, go with a wireless mouse.
 But stay a little safer with a backup plan.

 For example, keep a wired mouse plugged in and ready at a moment’s notice.
 Or, maintain a regular schedule for replacing batteries in your wireless mouse.

 Remember, the most important thing is being able to execute a trade when you need to.

 Remember, we are here to help with all your technology-related questions.
-If you think of additional questions about computer hardware or other questions, give me a call.
+If you have additional questions about computer hardware or other questions, give us a call.
 My team and I are here to help.
-We’re happy to answer any of your questions about trading computers via phone: 800-387-5250
+We’re happy to answer any of your questions about trading computers via phone: 800-387-5250.